avilabon/MDEF_Albert/docs/term2/T2-05-DigitalPrototypingForDesign/T2-05-02-DP4D_Module3.md

 **Why?**

-The necessity of elements to improve the selective collection of waste and the storage of reusable materials of the class it is an undeniable reality
+The necessity of elements to improve the selective collection of waste and the storage of reusable materials of the class it is an undeniable reality.

 ![What do you thing?](../../images/T2_DP4D_M3_Necessity.PNG)